 HSH Program grantee staff and volunteers, who handle sensitive client health information as part of their work, must complete the following Confidentiality Training and pass a written assessment.
-Finally, staff and volunteers who handle health information must review and sign two statements, committing themselves to protecting client confidentiality.
+Finally, staff and volunteers who handle health information must review and sign a secure user confidentiality statement, committing themselves to protecting client confidentiality.
 These steps are completed before handling client data.
 The HSH Program requires that these steps are completed on an annual basis.

-Step Three – The two documents below must be printed, reviewed, signed and submitted before a person can handle client data.
+The Secure User Confidentiality Statement must be reviewed, completed, fully signed, and submitted before a person can access client data.